cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 ## Introduction

-This example shows how to carry out an exploratory statistical analysis with Panadas tools.
+This example shows how to carry out an exploratory statistical analysis with Pandas tools.
 It uses data on the Apple Inc. stock prices in the Nasdaq stock market, for the year 2022, as published by Yahoo Finance (`finance.yahoo.com/quote/AAPL/history?p=AAPL`).
 The data source is the file `aapl.csv`, which covers 251 trading days.
 The data come in the typical OHLC format (Open/High/Low/Close).

 ## The data set